openfga/cli/README.md

 * `--hide-imported-tuples`: When importing from a file, do not output successfully imported tuples in the command output (optional, default=false)
 * `--max-rps`: Max requests per second.
 When set, the CLI will ramp up requests from 1 RPS to the set value.
 If `--rampup-period-in-sec` is omitted it defaults to `max-rps*2`.
 * `--rampup-period-in-sec`: Time in seconds to wait between each batch of tuples when ramping up.
 Only used if `--max-rps` is set.
-* `--success-log`: Filepath to append successful writes in JSONL format.
+* `--success-log`: Filepath to append successful writes in the same format as the input file.
-* `--failure-log`: Filepath to append failed writes in JSONL format (includes reason).
+* `--failure-log`: Filepath to append failed writes in the same format as the input file.
 * All integer parameters must be greater than zero when provided.

 ###### Example (with arguments)